MaxKorbmacher/HBA/README.md

 Another reasoning for using corrected estimates is boosting effect sizes for group differences.
 Let's take the mentioned MS sample as an example again:
 As an example how corrected brain age estimates boost predictions:
 Corrected BAG differences between MS (mean age = 38.63±9.46 years) and HC (mean age = 38.73±9.61) are more clearly expressed when correcting for the training age bias:
-See for that first the corrected BAG differences between MS and HC:
+See for that first the corrected BAG differences between MS and HC (paired samples t-tests):

 | BAG | Cohen's d & 95% CI | t(df) | p|
 |:---:|:---:|:---:|:---:|